MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

  To automate a web application:

-1. Launch Power Automate Desktop and select **Web recorder** in the toolbar of the flow designer.
+1. Create a new desktop flow and select **Web recorder** in the toolbar of the flow designer.

     ![The web recorder button](./media/recording-flow/web-recorder-button.png)